Accelerating the delivery of next generation fibre networks

 Niall Looney – Operations Director, 4site

-After evaluating a number of possible geographic information system (GIS) solutions, 4site selected Esri’s ArcGIS platform, including Collector App for ArcGIS, as the foundation for a customised survey app and process.
+After evaluating a number of possible geographic information system (GIS) solutions, 4site selected Esri’s ArcGIS, including Collector App for ArcGIS, as the foundation for a customised survey app and process.
 “The real power of ArcGIS is that you can adapt it,” says Niall Looney, Operations Director at 4site.
-“We were able to use products from the ArcGIS platform to develop a GIS-led survey workflow called 4Survey that we believe is the first of its kind in the fibre deployment industry.”
+“We were able to use products from ArcGIS to develop a GIS-led survey workflow called 4Survey that we believe is the first of its kind in the fibre deployment industry.”

 Now, 4site’s mobile teams use smartphones and ipads to view, query and collect data in the field pertaining to existing and planned fibre networks.
 The 4Survey app allows them to complete audits guided by pre-set drop-down boxes, verify existing network features, take and upload images, validate network maps and add new information points with attributes.